 What Is A Rocksbox?

 While most subscription boxes limit you to one box per month, you can send back your Rocksbox as often as you like to receive a new selection of jewelry.
-For someone who likes to constantly have new jewelry to create new looks, this is a box that is well worth the money.
+For someone who likes to constantly have new jewelry to create new looks, this is a box that is well worth the money and you guys know I'm one of those, you always see me shopping on websites like tonerjewelers.com/jewelry/.
 You can create the illusion of having a gigantic and varied jewelry collection for only $19/mo... way cheaper than constantly buying new jewelry.

 Let's take a closer look at how it works.
 After signing up and filling out your preferences, your first box will arrive on your doorstep in a reusable envelope.
 This is the same envelope you will use to return your jewelry pieces.
 A pre-paid shipping label is included in the package.

 I'm a sucker for nice packaging, and this box did not disappoint with its muted colors and pretty bow closure.